8 Best Renters Insurance Companies in Georgia of 2026

 The reason renters insurance in Georgia is so costly is its high violent crime rate.

-In general, renters insurance companies prefer insuring a renter who lives in a safe neighborhood, a safe rental unit inside a gated community, and where you live on a high floor and have security measures in place, and/or a safe building that has 24/7 doormen and security cameras.
+In general, renters insurance companies prefer insuring a renter who lives in a safe neighborhood, a safe rental unit inside a gated community, and where you live on a high floor with security measures in place and a safe building with 24/7 doormen and security cameras.

 Since Georgia is not a safe state, renters insurance companies can charge a higher premium to Georgia residents because the companies predict that there will be higher claims that they will have to pay, which can lower their strong financial standing.